 SOLE sustainable footwear materials.

 Doing everything we can to reduce and minimize our environmental footprint is essential to what we’re doing at SOLE.
 That’s why we use Bloom Algae Foam in all of our sandals that don’t use ReCORK recycled cork.
-We also have a Bloom Algae Foam insole in the footwear coming in the fall of this year, including the Jasper Wool Eco Chukka, the world’s most eco-friendly shoe.
+We also have a Bloom Algae Foam insole in the soon to be released Jasper Wool Eco Chukka, the world’s most eco-friendly shoe.

 Bloom harvest algae